-The Finance Area, through the "Assets and Liabilities" and "Treasury" Management circuit, develops and implements the Bank's financial management, pursuant to the regulations established by the Board of Directors of the Institution, managing the use of liquidity, the funds necessary for the regular performace of activities, the legal reserve and the intermediation margins.
-It covers the management of reserve, position and the strategies for capture and placement of funds.
+- -The Deputy General Management of Risk and Collections Management which, through the Credit Risk Unit, manages support to business units' activities, by planning and controlling commercial risks and customer evaluation, minimizing the Bank capital losses. - -The Finance Deputy General Management which, through the "Assets, Liabilities and Treasury Management" circuit, develops and implements BNA financial management, pursuant to the regulations established by the Board of Directors, managing the use of liquidity, the funds necessary for the regular performance of activities, the legal reserve and the intermediation margins.
+It covers the management of reserve, position and strategies for capture and placement of funds. - -The International Banking Management which, through International Risk Management Unit, coordinates and supervises the tasks and processes of integral risk management of BNA overseas branches in compliance with Head Office guidelines, acting also as a link to the Risk Management unit, promoting the exchange of best practices on the matter with all the Units reporting to the International Banking Area.